-The network operator should be able to exchange charging information for a PoC session with the online gaming service.
+The network operator should be able to exchange charging information for a PoC Session with the online gaming service.

 Use of multiple group operation

 In this use case, Julie is a cleaner in a hotel, and her work also includes responsibility to coordinate workflow with the hotel laundry.